Carolina–Duke rivalry: March 4, 2007: #8 North Carolina 86, #14 Duke 72

 Carolina beat Duke at the Dean Smith Center 86–72, completing the season sweep of the Blue Devils.
-The most memorable part of this game was a combative foul by Gerald Henderson when his elbow contacted Tyler Hansbrough's nose on a hard foul attempt with 14.5 seconds on the clock and the result of the game clearly determined.
+The most memorable part of this game was a combative foul by Gerald Henderson when his elbow contacted Tyler Hansbrough's nose on a hard foul attempt with 14.5 seconds on the clock and the result of the game already clearly determined.
 The contact broke Hansbrough's nose, drawing blood.
 The officials charged Henderson with a combative foul and ejected him from the game.
 After the foul, Hansbrough jumped up with blood streaming from his nose, but was calmed by his teammate Dewey Burke, before heading to the locker room for medical attention.
 Since then, both Hansbrough and Henderson have stated the foul was unintentional.
 To protect his broken nose, Hansbrough wore a face mask throughout the ACC tournament, and into the second round of the NCAA tournament.